Tell the City of Kitchener you support a multi-use path – but not at the cost of the heritage trees and community space that we all treasure.

 GardenKitchener recognizes that having vehicles in and around the Rockway Gardens green space creates safety hazards of all kinds – not only from collisions, but also from environmental impacts.
 The noise, air pollution, and toxic chemicals from road and maintenance that they bring through the green space prevent wildlife from moving through their habitats safely, harm our delicate ecosystems, and reduce our air quality.
 However, we also know that motorized vehicles are essential for some members of our community to move around, and that removing motorized traffic on Floral Crescent entirely isn’t an option that the City is willing to explore at this time.

-This image shows two of the route options.
-The red line indicates the location of the City’s preferred ‘Option A’.
-The blue shows the alternate route suggested by GardenKitchener.
-It was stated that “the most direct route” for cyclists is preferred, which is why Option A was preferred between the three original route plans.
+This image shows two of the original route options.
+The red line indicates the location of the City’s original ‘Option A’.
+The blue shows the alternate route suggested by GardenKitchener – still our preferred route.
+It was suggested that “the most direct route” for cyclists is preferred, which is why Option A was preferred between the three original route plans.
 The alternate option suggested by GardenKitchener is not a straight line, but its added distance is only around 100m.
 This alternative route also has a less-steep grade (left to right).

-1. Email Council.
+2. Email Council, if you haven’t already.
 We’ve drafted one for you!
 Copy and paste this text and click here to send it to all members of City Council.
 Feel free to share additional thoughts about why Rockway Gardens is an important part of your community.

-5. Register to show your support and stay up to date as this issue evolves.
-Complete this form to show your support:
+4. Register to show your support and stay up to date as this issue evolves.
+Complete this form to stay in the loop: